| Home Screen Layout

 - If the Smart Stat zone has a schedule and the fan is ON.
 You will see Changes to unoccupied at x: xx.
 (Ex. x: xx meaning scheduled off time of the zone)

-- At the 12 o'clock position below the transparent ring you will find the temperature/humidity sensor.
+- At the noon position below the transparent ring you will find the temperature/humidity sensor.

 - On the front cover of the Smart Stat lower right you will find the occupancy sensor.
 The sensor can be turned ON or OFF depending on the installed location of the Smart Stat and application.